Contact National Injury Help’s experienced Spokane Valley dog bite lawyer today to understand your rights and seek the compensation you deserve!

 In some Spokane Valley neighborhoods, tenants may keep dogs known to exhibit aggression.
 When landlords fail to act on warning signs or previous incidents, victims may pursue negligence claims against multiple parties to secure fair compensation.

-Property managers who receive complaints about aggressive animals but fail to enforce lease terms or take protective measures may share liability.
+Property managers who receive complaints about aggressive animals but fail to enforce lease terms or take protective measures may be held liable.
 This expanded responsibility recognizes that property control includes maintaining safe conditions for visitors, delivery personnel, and neighbors.

 Dog Bite Incidents in Spokane Valley: Local Risk Factors